Priyanka-Das-Dipa/techonology_and_electronics/README.md

 + There is a Add product route for registered  user can add data to the Database.
 + There is Add to Card option where user can add there product.
 + They can see their add to card product in Add Card route.
++ In Brand Home page have a react responsive carousel.
++ There is a add and update page where from the product can add according to brand and also can update when need.